 BBG notes a 15% jump in apartment transactions in 2018 which totaled almost $168 billion.
 290,300 multifamily units were completed in 2018 and for 2019 the firm estimates a healthy 280,000.

-Mary Ann Barnett, MAI, BBG Multifamily Practice Leader and Managing Director’s conclusions are, “We anticipate that multifamily will remain stable in 2019 as underlying market fundamentals continue to support this market.”
+Mary Ann Barnett, MAI, BBG Multifamily Managing Director, commented: “We anticipate that multifamily will remain stable in 2019 as underlying market fundamentals continue to support this market.”

 I was interested to note the comments of David Greene on Bigger Pockets podcast episode #353…